New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Is childhood cancer preventable?

-As the risk factors and direct causes of childhood cancer are hard to pin down, there are no effective ways to screen for or prevent most childhood cancers.
+As the risk factors and direct causes of childhood cancer can be hard to pin down, there are no effective ways to screen for or prevent most childhood cancers.
 That said, medical advances have resulted in more effective cancer treatments for children.
 Children may also respond better to some treatments than adults do.

 Is childhood cancer treatable?